sleepz103/Lernperiode-12/README.md

 - [x] Given the data is received, display it on a timeline graph with Chart.js

 - [ ] Reflection and Presentation

+## Reflexion

+Out of the goals for the project...

+I majorly achieved to:

+- do useful visualisation

+- master git flow

+and minorly improved in:

+- working with DB

+- setting up useful interconnections

+- working with ever growing data